mem48/geocompr/main.md

 #>  NA's   :9
 ```

-The result provides a quick summary of both the non-spatial and spatial data contained in `world`: the average life expectancy of countries is 73 years (ranging from less than 50 to more than 80 years) and there are 177 countries represented by the `MULTIPOLYGON` geometry type which has a geographical (longitude/latidue) coordinate reference system (CRS) with an EPSG code of `4326`.
+The result provides a quick summary of both the non-spatial and spatial data contained in `world`: the average life expectancy is 73 years (ranging from less than 50 to more than 80 years) across all countries, and these are represented by `MULTIPOLYGON`s, allowing many polygons per country (this is needed for countries with many islands such as Indonesia and Greece).

 <!-- TODO: cross-reference section covering CRSs. -->